LowriWilliams/LowriWilliams.github.io/content/authors/admin/_index.md

 ---

 I am a Lecturer (~Assistant Professor) at the [School of Computer Science and Informatics](https://www.cardiff.ac.uk/computer-science/) at [Cardiff University](https://www.cardiff.ac.uk/).
-My work focuses on the development of novel approaches to **automated cyber defence**.
+My work focuses on the development of novel approaches towards **automated cyber defence**.
 In particular, my interest is on how to apply **text mining** and **machine learning** techniques in defence methodologies.

 Previously, I was a Research Associate at Cardiff University working for the [Discribe Hub](https://www.discribehub.org/) and [Data Innovation Accelerator](https://www.cardiff.ac.uk/data-innovation-accelerator) projects.